 According to The Soil Association, the UK’s leading organic certification body: “organic refers to any produce from organic farming that does not allow the use of synthetic fertilisers, genetically modified (GM) ingredients and herbicides.”

-Silicone can never be “organic” as organic matter is made up of carbon.
-Therefore, it is impossible to have a silicone “organic” menstrual cup.
+Silicone can never be ‘organic’ as organic matter is made up of carbon.
+Therefore, it is impossible to have an ‘organic’ silicone menstrual cup.

-Be wary of misleading language like this and remember to always look for products that are honest and transparent about what they are made from and where they are made.
+Be wary of misleading language like this.
+Remember to always look for products that are honest and transparent about what they are made from and where they are made.
 The Mooncup has always been made in the UK minimising the emissions and cutting out airmiles from our manufacturing process.

-But don’t forget that it IS possible to have a tampon made from organic cotton, such as Natracare.
-Check out this great post from The Soil Association which explains what to look for in tampons Tampons: what it means to be organic and ethical.
+However, it IS possible to have a tampon made from organic cotton, such as Natracare.
+Check out this great post from The Soil Association which explains what to look for in tampons: Tampons: what it means to be organic and ethical.

 MYTH 5: Menstrual cup size is related to flow